-Germany has implemented policies and adopted legislation in accordance with the World Bank's General Principles for International Remittance Services.
-However, Germany has not taken any action to stimulate remittance service providers to further reduce their fees during the compliance period.
+Germany has implemented policies and adopted legislation in accordance with the World Bank's General Principles for International Remittance Services and has taken actions to stimulate remittance service providers, including those working in developing countries, to further reduce their fees during the compliance period.
+Thus, it has been awarded a score of +1.